qusers/qgui/README.md

 git clone https://github.com/qusers/qgui.git
 ```

-This will asks for your github username and password.
+This will ask for your github username and password.

 As **Qgui** is written in python and uses its standard tkinter graphic libraries
 no more dependencies need to be fullfiled apart from installing the free